UffizziCloud/docs/docs/using-uffizzi.md

 Uffizzi currently supports two types of ephemeral environments:

-- **Virtual cluster environments** are Kubernetes-based environments built from a Kubernetes specification—typically Helm, kustomize, or standard manifests.
+- **(In Beta) Virtual cluster environments** are Kubernetes-based environments built from a Kubernetes specification—typically Helm, kustomize, or standard manifests.
 You can read more about Uffizzi's virtual clusters [here](topics/virtual-clusters.md), but in short, these are fully functional Kubernetes clusters that run in isolation on top of a host cluster.
 Once you've created these clusters with the Uffizzi client or from your CI pipeline, you can use standard Kubernetes tools like `kubectl` and `helm` to manage them and their configurations.

 - **Docker Compose environments** are container-based environments built from a Docker Compose specification.
 You can read more about Uffizzi's support for the Compose specification [here](references/compose-spec.md), as well as a tutorial on how to [write a Uffizzi Compose file](guides/docker-compose-template.md) and how to [upload and configure it](http://localhost:8000/guides/configure-credentials/).